grndis/raycast-ai-openrouter-proxy/README.md

 - `contextLength`: The maximum context length (in tokens) the model supports.
 Only affects Raycast's UI and not the model itself.
 - `capabilities`: An array of strings indicating the model's capabilities.
   - `"vision"`: The model can process images.
   - `"tools"`: The model supports AI Extensions and MCP (tool calling).
-You need to enable the experimental AI Extensions support in Raycast settings for this to work.
+You need to enable the experimental AI Extensions for Ollama Models in Raycast settings for this to work.
+This can be found at the bottom of the AI settings in Raycast.
 - `temperature`: (Optional) Controls the creativity of the model.
 A value between 0 and 2.
 - `topP`: (Optional) Another parameter to control the randomness of the output, a value between 0 and 1.
 - `max_tokens`: (Optional) The maximum number of tokens the model is allowed to generate in a single response.